mediosaccesible/EliteHouseSmokeShop/README.md

 © 2026 Medios Accesible.
 All rights reserved.

-This website project, including its source code, custom layout, structure, styling, animations, written content, design system, user interface, and custom implementation, is owned by **Medios Accesible / James Andrew Boyden**.
+This website project, including its source code, custom layout, structure, styling, animations, written content, design system, user interface, domain and custom implementation, is owned by **Medios Accesible / James Andrew Boyden**.

 No part of this project may be copied, reused, modified, redistributed, resold, republished, uploaded, or used to create another website without prior written permission from **Medios Accesible / James Andrew Boyden**.